Miguel Mansur: Career

 An investor turned politician inspired by an article he published during the coronavirus pandemic, "Status Aparte: The Road to Prosperity or Poverty?" on 18 July 2020.
 Mansur critically assessed Aruba's performance since gaining self-governing autonomy, known as Status Aparte, on 1 January 1986 by comparing real economic growth with growth in the national debt.
 The poor performance of successive Aruban governments since 2001 prompted his entry into politics, thereby founding the liberal progressive Accion 21 party on 18 December 2020.
 Following the elections of 25 June 2021, he swore in as a Senator of Aruba on 8 July 2021 and is currently Leader of the parliamentary faction of Accion 21 in the Parliament of Aruba.

 Prior to his entry into politics he was President of Capitable, a Florida limited liability company that manages investments in the self-service laundry industry and real estate.

 Political positions

-Economy/Finance
+Economy and finance

 Mansur campaigned heavily on fiscal reform and is a strong proponent of adopting a Singapore model of economic development based on territorial taxation.
 He is also a strong advocate of reducing the size and costs of the public sector and increasing labor flexibility.

-Humans Rights
+Humans rights

-As the first openly gay party leader in Aruba, Mansur and his party unequivocally advocate for equal rights for the LGBT+ community including marriage equality.
+As the first openly gay party leader in Aruba, Mansur and his party unequivocally advocate for equal rights for the LGBT community including marriage equality.